Your Jewelry Care Guide

 All Twyla Dill hand-dyed pieces are colorfast, which means they're hand-dyed in colors that WILL NOT fade or be washed out.
 To clean your lace, simply refer back to section 2!

 Whenever possible, I strive to use stones that are ethically and sustainably mined and sourced.
 The stone in your Twyla Dill jewelry is made for everyday wear and built to last, but I do recommend being mindful and careful while you wear your piece.
-Please avoid hitting or knocking it roughly against hard surfaces, and be cautious to not to drop to avoid cracking or chipping.
+Please avoid hitting or knocking it roughly against hard surfaces, and be cautious not to drop your piece to avoid cracking or chipping.